Joelson Fernandes

-Joelson Fernandes, or more simply Joelson, is a professional footballer who plays as a forward for Sporting CP B. Born in Guinea-Bissau, Joelson represents Portugal internationally.
+Joelson Augusto Mendes Mango Fernandes (born 28 February 2003), or more simply Joelson, is a professional footballer who plays as a winger for Primeira Liga club Gil Vicente.
+Born in Guinea-Bissau, he represented Portugal's youth teams.

 Club career

 Joelson's play has led to him being compared to the ex-Madrid star Cristiano Ronaldo.
 He gathered the attention of several big European clubs such as RB Leipzig, Borussia Dortmund and Arsenal.

 Having started training with the first squad after the COVID-19 pandemic, he first figured on the bench of a Liga NOS game on 18 June 2020 against C.D.
 Tondela.

 On 31 August 2021, Joelson completed a move to Basel on a two-year-loan.
 He joined Basel's first team during their 2021–22 season under head coach Patrick Rahmen.
 He played his domestic league debut for the club in the away game in the Cornaredo on 12 September as Basel played a 1–1 draw with Lugano.
-However, on 2 September 2022, the loan was terminated early by mutual consent.
+However, on 2 September 2022, the loan was terminated early by mutual agreement.
 During his loan period with the club, Joelson played a total of 28 games for Basel scoring a total of 2 goals.
 18 of these games were in the Swiss Super League, 3 in the Swiss Cup, 2 in the UEFA Europa Conference League and 5 were friendly games.
 He scored both goals during the test games.

+On 11 July 2023, Joelson signed for Turkish club Hatayspor on a free transfer, with Sporting keeping 50% of the player's economic rights.

+On 30 August 2025, following two seasons in Turkey, Joelson returned to Portugal, signing a four-year contract with Primeira Liga club Gil Vicente.